gvwilson/thirdbit/_posts/2005/2005-08-25-fifty-million-calls.md

 year: 2005
 ---
 "House" and "CSI" (the original) are two of my favorite TV shows.
-Partly, it's the characters---Hugh Laurie and Marg Helgenberger are both brilliant---but I also enjoy watching smart people debugging.
+Partly, it's the characters—Hugh Laurie and Marg Helgenberger are both brilliant—but I also enjoy watching smart people debugging.
 Sure, they're dealing with diseases and crime scenes, but deep down it's all the same: something's wrong, and you have to figure out what.